Chart Color Schemes

 Noble Park - East shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-Noble Park - East has 30.7% of its residents aged 15+ with university degrees, compared to Greater Melbourne's 37.0%.
-This indicates room for educational development.
+Noble Park East has educational qualifications that differ from Greater Melbourne's regional benchmarks.
+As of the latest data, 30.7% of residents aged 15+ hold university degrees, compared to 37.0% in Greater Melbourne.
 Bachelor degrees are most common at 19.9%, followed by postgraduate qualifications (9.0%) and graduate diplomas (1.8%).
-Vocational credentials are also prevalent, with 28.6% of residents aged 15+ holding them - advanced diplomas at 12.2% and certificates at 16.4%.
+Vocational credentials are also prevalent, with 28.6% of residents aged 15+ holding them - advanced diplomas comprise 12.2% and certificates make up 16.4%.

 Frequently Asked Questions - Education